alexo-git/embedded-basic/README.md

 How to use the library.
 ----------------------

-The best way to understand how to use the library is explore file `test.c`, and follow general recommendations:
+The best way to understand how to use the library is to check file `test.c`, and follow general recommendations:

 1. Set defines in `basic.h` file: